fortedigital/Front-End-Internship-Task/README.md

 We do not expect that you will implement all of the features on your own.
 You are free to install external libraries.
 However, you should show us that you can do some styling on your own.
 Also, try not to over-engineer this task.

-## Task One - validation of intern editing
+## Task One - Validation of intern editing

 You need to work on the `Edit Intern` page.